utsav-akhaury/Computational-Electromagnetics-FDTD-Analysis/README.md

 Sine wave propagation through an interface with ABC at extreme boundaries

 5) ***Microstrip_SW.py***
-50 Ohm Microstrip transmission line with an open termination (ZL = inf) and ABC
+50 Ω Microstrip transmission line with an open termination (ZL = inf) and ABC

 6) ***Microstrip_SW 2.py***
-Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination (ZL = inf) and ABC
+Two symmetrically spaced 50 Ω Microstrip transmission lines with open termination (ZL = inf) and ABC

 7) ***Microstrip_SW 2 dielectric.py***
-Two symmetrically spaced 50 Ohm Microstrip transmission lines with open termination (ZL = inf), a cylindrical dielectric region in between the striplines and feed on one strip
+Two symmetrically spaced 50 Ω Microstrip transmission lines with open termination (ZL = inf), a cylindrical dielectric region in between the striplines and feed on one strip

+8) ***Two_port_sin.m***
+Two-port transmission line with sinusoidal feed at transmitting end.
+The corresponing signal at the receiving end is analysed in time & frequency domain

+9) ***Two_port_gaussian.m***
+Two-port transmission line with gaussian feed at transmitting end.
+The corresponing signal at the receiving end is analysed in time & frequency domain

+10) ***Two_port_modulated_gaussian.m***
+Two-port 50 Ω transmission line with gaussian signal modulated by a sinusoidal pulse at transmitting end

+11) ***Two_port_Luebbers_Tapered_sin.m***
+Two-port 50 Ω transmission line with Luebber's source and Source Tapering (staircased FDTD mesh transition from ground plane to stripline) for a sinusoidal signal

+12) ***Two_port_Luebbers_Tapered_gaussian.m***
+Two-port 50 Ω transmission line with Luebber's source and Source Tapering for a gaussian signal

+13) ***Two_port_Luebbers_Tapered_mod_gaussian.m***
+Two-port 50 Ω transmission line with Luebber's source and Source Tapering for a gaussian signal modulated by a sinusoidal pulse